Data-Nexus/NFT-Tracker/README.md

 # TODO:

-# Update handleTransfer

-New schema has completely altered the mapping for handleTransfer.
-We should leverage existing logic produced by Amxx as much as possible and add in the necessary items that we need.

-Possible issue with the transfer.amount as a nullable bigdecimal, resolve as necessary.

-Check transfer.sale to ensure that we can load this id after the entity has been loaded without issue.

 # Model handleSale event logic

 (Will be replicated for each marketplace, ideally we can call this as a utility function)